 Short-term Care Quality

-On top of a strong overall score, this nursing home also earned an impressive short-term care grade.
-We gave them one of our better grades in that category, with a grade of B+.
-In calculating these short-term care ratings, we analyze the facility's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of skilled professionals.
-The goal is to formulate a scale for comparing the rehabilitation services of nursing homes.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not all facilities employs these skilled professionals.
+The third category we assessed is short-term care.
+This facility was awarded an above average short-term care score, with a grade of B in this area.
+With our short-term care assessment, we seek to create a fair gauge for rehabilitation.
+In this process, we look at the facility's scope of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
+Fortunately, it appear that this nursing home has registered nurses on staff.
+Not all facilities employs these types of nurses.
 On the other hand, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
-The final metric we assessed in this area is the percentage of residents who were able to leave the facility and return to the community.
-We discovered that 0 percent of this facility's patients were able to return home.
+The final metric we considered in this category is the number of residents who were able to leave the nursing home and return to the community.
+We discovered that 0 percent of this nursing home's patients were able to return home.

 Long-term Care Quality